-Exercise increased caution in China due to the arbitrary enforcement of local laws and special restrictions on dual U.S.-Chinese nationals.
+Exercise increased caution in China due to arbitrary enforcement of local laws as well as special restrictions on dual U.S.-Chinese nationals.

-U.S. citizens visiting or residing in China have been arbitrarily interrogated or detained for reasons related to “state security.”
-Security personnel have detained and/or deported U.S. citizens for sending private electronic messages critical of the Chinese government.
+U.S. citizens may be detained without access to U.S. consular services or information about their alleged crime.
+U.S. citizens may be subjected to prolonged interrogations and extended detention for reasons related to “state security.”
+Security personnel may detain and/or deport U.S. citizens for sending private electronic messages critical of the Chinese government.

 Read the Safety and Security section on the country information page.